 The central Spanish government came down hard on restrictions way back on March 14th, 2020 by decreeing a full country-wide lockdown.
 Residents of Spain were only allowed to go to work (only if they were deemed an “essential worker” and their job title or sector appeared on an official list), go to the supermarket nearest their house (within 1 km), go to the pharmacy or walk their dog.
 Schools closed a few days before the strict State of Alarm was put into effect and bars, restaurants, cafés, small shops, major monuments, and attractions closed as well.

 It was a difficult time in the country’s history and we experienced a type of confinement that I had never known before.
-One week we had all the freedom in the world, going anywhere we pleased, going to work, hanging out with friends, taking any of the various different modes of transportation without worrying (too much) where someone else had been.
+One week we had all the freedom in the world, going anywhere we pleased, going to work, hanging out with friends and taking any of the various different modes of transportation without worrying (too much) about where someone else had been.